Anirban-wizard/thirteenthpg/Readme.md

  I am committed to being a responsible member of the open source community and to using these resources in a way that is ethical and respectful.
 Thank you for your understanding and cooperation.

-Source Link: (I shall update it soon).
-The readme file is as below
+Source Link: (I shall update it soon)

+#The readme file is as below